sherryrich/gymbag/README.md

 ####  As the site user:
-* As a website user I want to be able to instantly understand the main purpose of the site and learn more about the business and products on offer
+* As a website user I want to be able to instantly understand main purpose of the site & learn more about the business & products on offer[#41]https://github.com/sherryrich/gymbag/issues/41
 * As a website user I want to be able to register an account [#5](https://github.com/sherryrich/gymbag/issues/5)
-* As a website user I want to be able to update details on my account
+* As a website user I want to be able to update details on my account [#35](https://github.com/sherryrich/gymbag/issues/35)
 * As a website user I want to be able to select products to purchase [#1](https://github.com/sherryrich/gymbag/issues/1)
 * As a website user I want to be able to view all product information available before purchasing [#2](https://github.com/sherryrich/gymbag/issues/2)
 * As a website user I want to be able to register for newsletter [#16](https://github.com/sherryrich/gymbag/issues/16)
 * As a website user I want to be able to re-set password [#7](https://github.com/sherryrich/gymbag/issues/7)
 * As a website user I want to be able to add products to my shopping bag and update / purchase items easily [#18](https://github.com/sherryrich/gymbag/issues/18)
 * As a website user I want to be able to add products to my shopping bag and view summary of order [#4](https://github.com/sherryrich/gymbag/issues/4)
-* As a website user I want to be able to checkout securely
+* As a website user I want to be able to checkout securely [#37](https://github.com/sherryrich/gymbag/issues/37)
 * As a website user I want to be able to view comments on all news / blog posts [#23](https://github.com/sherryrich/gymbag/issues/23)
 * As a website user I want to be able to view next page(s) on news / blog posts [#21](https://github.com/sherryrich/gymbag/issues/21)
 * As a website user I want to be able to view comments on all news / blog posts [#22](https://github.com/sherryrich/gymbag/issues/22)
-* As a website user I want to be able to leave comments on all news / blog posts
+* As a website user I want to be able to leave comments on all news / blog posts [#36](https://github.com/sherryrich/gymbag/issues/36)
 * As a website user I want to be able to Like & unlike on all news / blog posts [#27](https://github.com/sherryrich/gymbag/issues/27)
 * As a website user I want to be able to view all products [#10](https://github.com/sherryrich/gymbag/issues/10)
 * As a website user I want to be able to search all products by using the search functionality [#13](https://github.com/sherryrich/gymbag/issues/13)